johnsonjh/g/README.md

   * `CURSESLIB`: Overrides curses library selection, e.g. `-lcurses -ltinfo`
   * `COLOUR=0`: Disables colours (required for some older curses libraries)
-- Some less common options may be undocumented, and some option combinations are not valid.
-For some practical examples and complete details, review the [GNUmakefile](/src/GNUmakefile) and [test script](/test/build.sh).
+- Some less common options may be undocumented, and some option combinations may not be valid.
+- For practical examples and complete details, review the [GNUmakefile](/src/GNUmakefile) and [test script](/test/build.sh).

 ### Legacy